tavaresftw/calculator-be/README.md

 ## Introduction

-This project is a web calculator that supports basic operations such as addition, subtraction, multiplication, and division, as well as generating random strings.
+This project is the Backend of a web calculator that supports basic operations such as addition, subtraction, multiplication, and division, square root and generate random strings.

 ## Prerequisites

 - Java 11
 - Gradle 7.3.3
 - Docker
+- Lombok

 ## Installation
+(To run it locally, use the DEVELOP Branch)

 1. Clone the repository: `git clone https://github.com/tavaresftw/calculator-be.git`
-2. Navigate to the project directory: `cd calculator`
+2. Navigate to the project directory: `cd calculator-be`
-3. Build the project: `gradle build`
+3. Build with Docker: `docker-compose build`
 4. Start the services with Docker: `docker-compose up`

 ## Usage